andrea-ortalda/CarND-Path-Planning-Project/README.md

 #### 3) Points creation

 First step in the points creation is to set the x target position (30 meters ahead).
-Then the y position is calculated through the spline, then the overall distance from the target position (x, y) is calculated by mean of euclidean distance
+Then the y position is calculated through the spline, then the overall distance from the target position (x, y) is calculated by mean of euclidean distance.
+At this point, the number of missing points is used in the for loop for the point creation, that are now attached once they are converted back to global coordinates.

-// Calculate target (x, y) position: x is 30 m ahead.
-          double target_x = 30.0;                                               // horizon
-          double target_y = s(target_x);                                        //target y for the given x double target_dist = sqrt(target_x * target_x + target_y * target_y); //euclidean disatnce

-          // starting point where to add x

-            // As suggested in the walkthrough, add velocity here for efficiency

-              // If the velocity is breaking the speed limit, put back to a accetable value

-            double N = target_dist / (0.02 * ref_vel / 2.24); //2.24 conversion into meters per second

-            // Go back to global coordinates: shift and rotation

-            // Attach new points

 <p align="center">
 	<img src="/write_up_images/create_points.png" alt="Points creation"